databendlabs/openraft/guide/src/threading.md

 There are several threads, AKA tokio-tasks in this raft impl:

-- RaftCore: all log and state machine operation is done in this thread.
+- RaftCore: all logs and state machine operations are done in this thread.
   Thus there is no race condition

   - All raft state runs in this task, such as LeaderState, CandidateState etc.